DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/GradingPro/GP-Section-Setup.md

 Define a point based on distance and offset:

-- **Distance** - Specify distance from the previous point or origin
+- **Distance** - Specify distance from the previous point or origin.
-- **Height/Offset** - Specify offset values from the previous point or origin
+- **Height/Offset** - Specify offset values from the previous point or origin.

 ![Distance with Offset](../../../assets/images/GIFs/GP/Distance-with-Offset.gif)
 <sub>Note: the version on the image may not reflect the [latest version of DiCivil Package](https://diroots.com/civil3D-plugins/DiCivil/).</sub>